 The collection also loans works to temporary exhibitions and collaborates with many museums and cultural institutions throughout the world.
 Having been chosen as one of the 100 best corporate collections, it is described and discussed in two major works: “A Celebration of Corporate Art Programmes Worldwide” (2014) published by the Wapping Arts Trust* and “Global Corporate Collections” (2015) published by Deutsche Standards.

-Finally, the Collection Pictet is a member of the International Association of Corporate Collections of Contemporary Art (IACCCA) and the International Council of Museums (ICOM).
+Finally, the Collection Pictet is a member of the International Association of Corporate Collections of Contemporary Art (IACCCA).